RasaHQ/rasa/docs/api/events.rst

     .. autoclass:: rasa.core.events.ReminderScheduled

 :Effect:
-    When added to a tracker, core will schedule the action to be run in the future.
+    When added to a tracker, core will schedule the intent to be injected in the future.

 Pause a conversation
 ~~~~~~~~~~~~~~~~~~~~